Skip to main content

 By prediction space:

 • Hybrid models (JEPA, V-JEPA, STORM): Combine latent prediction with selective pixel or representation decoding.
 These models aim to balance the efficiency of latent prediction with the interpretability and fidelity of observation-space prediction.
 EfficientZero (Ye et al., 2021) exemplifies this hybrid approach by using latent dynamics with an auxiliary observation reconstruction loss that improves representation quality without requiring pixel-accurate prediction.
 V-JEPA (Bardes et al., 2024) represents a different hybrid strategy: predicting in a learned representation space (like latent models) but using a self-supervised objective that preserves information relevant to downstream understanding tasks (unlike MuZero's value-centric approach).
+However, JEPA-style self-supervised objectives can be vulnerable to representation collapse, where the model learns to ignore informative features and converges to trivial solutions.

 By generative paradigm: